Ranking Liverpool’s 22 Premier League goalkeepers from worst to best

 But the Spaniard did make some costly mistakes as Liverpool were knocked out of the FA Cup and the Champions League in 2019-20.

-He was also in goal for that 7-2 defeat to Aston Villa and looks set to leave Anfield when his contract expires at the end of the season.
+He was also in goal for that 7-2 defeat to Aston Villa and has since been usurped by Kelleher in the pecking order.

 Throwback to the decisive moment from last season's UEFA Super Cup…

 Adrian was Liverpool's hero on his debut for the club!